graphql-rust/juniper/docs/book/content/tracing/index.md

 Custom fields generated this way are aware of `self` and can use `self` even if it not implicitly passed to resolver.
 In case when resolver is `fn` with not only `self` arguments they're also available to interact with as shown above.
-You can also access `executor` and `Context` as a result.
+You can also access `executor` and a `Context` as a result.

 ### Example
 ```rust